This article explains each element of a Trustpilot invoice, which can be issued in several different languages, according to your account preferences.

-The name and address of your company, according to the details you provided us when you set up your account.
+Your company's name and address according to the details you provided when you set up your account.

 2. Invoice number

-The unique reference number which is given to each invoice we send, to enable us to identify it in our system.
+The unique reference number given to each invoice we send.
+This lets us identify it in our system.

 3. Date of invoice